Best Mattress For a Lightweight Person: Reviews and Buyers Guide

 - Vaya Mattress – The responsive comfort layer on the Vaya Mattress cushions and cradles the joints.
 However, the supportive, bounce of this material keeps your body lifted and aligned.

-Best Mattresses for Petite Sleepers
+Best Mattresses for a Lightweight Person

 The medium-soft Amerisleep AS4 is a good fit for petite people who prefer sleeping on their side.
 This 12-inch mattress has three layers and is wrapped in a plush and breathable cover to promote a cool and comfy night’s sleep.